kjk/notionapi/README.md

 # About notionapi

-This is an unofficial, read-only Go API for https://notion.so
+This is an unofficial, Go API for https://notion.so.
+Limited write capabilities.

 It allows you to retrieve content of a Notion page in structured format.